MicrosoftDocs/microsoft-365-community/docs/scenarios/site-design-life-cycle.md

 Site Designs could help us move through this process:

 * When we create the site, we might apply the **Proposal Site** Site Design.
 It might create a **Proposal Documents** library and associate the site with the **Active Proposals** Hub Site.
-Associating the the Hub site would set the theme to theme to “active proposal blue“.
+Associating with the Hub site would set the theme to theme to “active proposal blue“.
 * If the proposal is accepted, we might apply the **Project Site** Site Design.
 This Site Design might instantiate a few Content Types, create a few Document Libraries and apply the Content Types, associate the site with the **Active Projects** Hub Site, and add the **Executive Team** to the Site Members.
 By associating the site with the Active Projects Hub Site, the theme would be set to “active project green“,
 * When the project is nearing completion, we could apply the **Knowledge Capture** Site Design.
 This might instantiate a few Content Types, create a Document Library to capture the important outcomes and apply the Content Types, set the theme to "knowledge capture teal", and add the **KM Team** to the Site Members.
 * When the project wraps up apply the **Archive Project** Site Design, which disassociates the site from the **Active Projects** Hub Site and associates with the **Archived Projects** Hub Site.
 (This would naturally apply the “archived project grey” theme.)